 Tucked into the mountains near Brevard is one of the most scenic spots in Pisgah National Forest, and it comes with an intriguing history.

-The Pisgah Astronomical Research Institute (PARI) occupies one of the first facilities NASA constructed during the infancy of the U.S. space program.
+The Learning Center at PARI (Pisgah Astronomical Research Institute) occupies one of the first facilities NASA constructed during the infancy of the U.S. space program.
 It is now a nonprofit science education and research facility, open to the public and about a half-hour drive from downtown Brevard.

-While on campus, visitors are welcome to browse the Exhibit Gallery in the Cline Administration Building.
-The Exhibit Gallery is home to a collection of gems, minerals and rare meteorites, including pieces of Mars, the Moon and fluorescent mineral specimens.
+While on campus, visitors are welcome to browse the Exhibit Galleries in the Cline Administration Building.
+The Minerals and Meteorite Gallery is home to a collection of gems, minerals and rare meteorites, including pieces of Mars, the Moon and fluorescent mineral specimens.
 The Learning Center’s Space Exhibit Gallery is also one of the few sites in the United States chosen to display NASA Space Shuttle artifacts, many of which have flown in space.
 Recently added exhibits include a one-third-scale Lunar Lander Module, a Redstone rocket engine, satellites and models, donated or on loan from the Smithsonian Institution.

-At the current PARI site in 1962, NASA built the Rosman Research Station to be the nation’s primary East Coast satellite-tracking facility.
+At the current site of The Learning Center at PARI, NASA built the Rosman Research Station in 1962 to be the nation’s primary East Coast satellite-tracking facility.
 During the NASA era, the facility also was instrumental in the development of modern conveniences taken for granted today, such as weather satellites, GPS systems and coast-to-coast transmission of color TV signals.
 In 1981, the Rosman Research Station was transferred to the Department of Defense (DOD) and used for satellite data collection.
 In 1995, the facility was closed and DOD operations were consolidated elsewhere.

-After several years of inactivity, the site came to the attention of Don and Jo Cline, who were active for many years in supporting astronomy and science programs at several colleges, universities and museums.
+After several years of inactivity, the site came to the attention of Don and Jo Cline, who had been active for many years in supporting astronomy and science programs at several colleges, universities and museums.
 In September 1998, the Clines acquired the site and transferred it to the not-for-profit foundation that manages